Chem 201 Syllabus - Spring 2016

 Lab notebooks:Yes you need to keep a laboratory notebook.
 The notebook is worth up to 9% of your grade.
 The usual is expected with regard to the notebook:

-- The notebooks will be clearly marked with your name and address.
+- Mark your notebooks clearly with your name and address.

 - Each day's entry will be preceded by an entry of the date of work.